 Can you get tax relief on pension contributions?

-One of the biggest advantages of pension saving is that you can benefit from tax relief on pension contributions.
-Learn more below.
+One of the biggest advantages of using a pension to save for retirement is that you can get tax relief on your contributions.
+Learn more in this article.

 What is pension tax relief?

-To encourage saving for retirement, the government pays tax relief on pension contributions.
+To encourage us all to put money away for retirement, the government pays tax relief on pension contributions that is equivalent to the rate of income tax that you pay.

-From your point of view, it’s like receiving a bonus on everything you save.
+From your point of view, it’s a government top-up or bonus, rewarding you for paying into a pension.

 How does tax relief work?

-You can get tax relief on your pension contributions in two key ways, which are ‘relief at source’ and ‘net pay.’
+You’ll get tax relief on your pension contributions in one of two key ways: ‘relief at source’ or ‘net pay.’

 Relief at source

-If you have a personal pension, you’ll always get tax relief through relief at source.
+If you have a personal pension that you arranged yourself, you’ll always get tax relief through relief at source.

-Your pension provider claims the basic 20% rate of tax relief from the government before putting it into your pension.
+Your pension provider will therefore claim the basic 20% rate of tax relief from the government and pay it into your pension for you.

 Net pay